 - Automated updates.
 Data from all your sources are up-to-date and ready for your analysis.
 No more manual downloads or refreshing required.
 Datasets patiently wait for you in your dashboards.

-- Fast drag & drop visualisation lets you quickly create graphs and dashboards displaying insightful information.
+- Fast drag & drop visualization lets you quickly create graphs and dashboards displaying insightful information.
 Want to combine different data streams from different channels?
 Yup, no problemo.

-- Data transformations help analysts improve their analytical efficiency through automated cleaning of datasets.
-The normalisation of datasets reduces their complexity and helps makes the lives of data-driven marketers much easier.
+- Data transformations help analysts improve their analytical efficiency through the automated cleaning of datasets.
+The normalization of datasets reduces their complexity and helps makes the lives of data-driven marketers much easier.